 At the other end are the jobs almost anyone can do: pick fruit, wait tables, tend bar, make coffee, man the hostel desk.
 It’s hard to go long-term with this though and wages are usually low.
 Again, the less skill or experience a job requires, the easier it can be done by a low-paid local.
 Occasionally there are exceptions because of a lack of local English proficiency, but you can’t count on that lasting.

-Running a Physical Business When Living Abroad
+Running a Physical Business to Make Money Living Abroad

 I interviewed an American woman recently who just started running a hotel in Cusco, Peru.
 This is not as daunting as it sounds really.
 It turns out you don’t have to own a building to own a hotel.
 You lease the building, put your marketing skills to work, and whatever you earn above expenses (including the rent) is your profit.